Introducing Cow Milk To The Baby

 Since cow milk is completely different from breast milk or formula milk, babies will take some time to adapt to it.
 So don’t worry if your baby refuses cow milk initially.
 You have to try every day again and again to give cow milk.
 In this article, I will clear all your doubts regarding introducing cow milk to your baby, like:-

 - What if the baby refuses cow milk?

-How to start introducing cow milk in babies diet:-
+How to start introducing cow milk into babies diet:-

-- You can mix cow milk with breastmilk or formula milk in the ratio of 1:3.
+- You can mix cow milk with breastmilk or formula milk in a ratio of 1:3.
 Gradually increase the ratio of cow’s milk while reducing the ratio of breastmilk or formula milk.